 A market segment consists of a large identifiable group within a market, with similar wants, purchasing power, geographical location, buying attitudes, or buying habits.
 For example, an automaker may identify four broad segments in the car market: buyers who are primarily seeking (1) basic transportation, (2) high performance, (3) luxury, or (4) safety.

-Because the needs, preferences, and behavior of segment members are similar but not identical, Anderson and Narus urge marketers to present flexible market offerings instead of one standard offering to all members of a segment.
+Because the needs, preferences, and behavior of segment members are similar but not identical, marketers urge to present flexible market offerings instead of one standard offering to all members of a segment.
 A flexible market offering consists of the product and service elements that all segment members value, plus options (for an additional charge) that some segment members value.
 For example, Delta Airlines offers all economy passengers a seat, food, and soft drinks, but it charges extra for alcoholic beverages and earphones.

 Segment marketing allows a firm to create a more fine-tuned product or service offering and price it appropriately for the target audience.
 The choice of distribution channels and communications channels becomes much easier, and the firm may find it faces fewer competitors in certain segments.